matthannah/haskhell/haskell-book/chapters/2/notes.md

 - Because they are built purely of expressions they will always evaluate to the same result when given the same values
 - As in lambda calculus a function only takes one argument and returns one result
 - When it seems we are using multiple arguments, it's actually applying a series of nested functions, each to one argument; *currying*
+- Functions default to prefix syntax; the function being applied is at the beginning of an expression

 **Defining Functions**
 - A Function definition starts with the name of the function